Thank you for your interest in a career at the South Peace Regional Archives!

 - Be registered in the YCW online candidate inventory.

-- Be willing to commit to the full duration of the work assignment (minimum 30 hours a week).
+- Be willing to commit to the full duration of the work assignment.

 - Not have another full-time job while employed in a YCW job.

 - Have registered as a full-time* student in the semester preceding the YCW job (*as defined by your educational institution)

 - Intend to return to full-time studies* in the semester immediately following the YCW summer job (*as defined by your educational institution).

 Duties and Responsibilities:

 The position will introduce a student to a wide range of duties in cultural heritage.
 Specific duties include, but are not limited to:

 - Engaging in hands-on training with Archives staff and volunteers

-- Liaising with the Indigenous History Committee to support ongoing initiatives
+- Liaising with the Indigenous History Committee to support ongoing Reconciliation initiatives

 - Curating educational content to coincide with National Aboriginal History Month

-- Assisting in planning educational programs and special events
+- Assisting in planning educational programs and social media campaigns

 - Conducting research using archival resources and records